Genoplesium clivicola: Description

 Genoplesium clivicola is a terrestrial, perennial, deciduous, herb with an underground tuber and a single thin leaf fused to the flowering stem.
 Up to twenty five greenish flowers with reddish or purplish markings are arranged along a flowering stem 10-40 mm long and reaching to a height of 80-250 mm.
 The flowers are 3-4 mm wide and are inverted so that the labellum is above the column rather than below it.
 The dorsal sepal is egg-shaped with the narrower end towards the base, 3.5-4 mm long and about 2.5 mm wide.
 The lateral sepals are linear to lance-shaped, about 4.5-5 mm long, 1-1.5 mm wide, with a pouched base and spread apart from each other.
 The petals are egg-shaped, 2.5-3 mm long and about 1 mm wide with a pointed tip.
-The labellum is egg-shaped with the narrower end towards the base, 2.5-3 mm long, about 1 mm wide and there is an narrow egg-shaped callus in the centre of the labellum and extending nearly to its tip.
+The labellum is egg-shaped with the narrower end towards the base, 2.5-3 mm long, about 1 mm wide and there is a narrow egg-shaped callus in the centre of the labellum and extending nearly to its tip.
 Flowering occurs from January to May.